-Croup, also known as laryngotracheobronchitis, is an upper airway viral infection that blocks breathing and causes a bark-like distinctive cough.
-Croup virus in babies causes the windpipe and voice box to swell which makes it difficult for the baby to breathe.
-Croup in babies under 3 months occurs mostly in winters and can be recognized as the cough sounds worse than it should.
+Croup, also known as laryngotracheobronchitis, is a viral infection that affects the upper airway tract in babies, blocking proper breathing, and causing a distinctive bark-like cough.
+Croup in babies causes the windpipe and voice box to swell, which makes it difficult for the baby to breathe.
+Croup in babies under 3 months occurs mostly in winters and can be recognised as the cough sounds worse than it should.

-It is important for parents of newborn children to be informed about causes, treatments and symptoms as occurance of croup in babies under 6 months is common.
-Croup does not occur frequently in older kids, as the size of their windpipe increases with age and physical development over the years
+It is important for parents of newborn children to be informed about causes, treatments and symptoms, as the occurrence of croup in babies under 6 months is common.
+Croup does not occur frequently in older kids, as the size of their windpipe increases with age and physical development over the years.

 There are two types of croup – viral and spasmodic.
-Viral croup is the more common type and is caused due to a virus known as parainfluenza virus.
+Viral croup is the more common type and is caused due to a virus known as human parainfluenza virus (HPIV).
 Spasmodic croup is caused due to an allergy or the reflux of the stomach.

-It is extremely vital for parents to understand what causes croup in children to be able to take appropriate precautions to avert it.
+It is vital for parents to understand what causes croup in children, so as to take appropriate precautions to avert it.

-- Contact with an infected person: A child may also contract the disease if he/she comes in contact someone who is already affected by it.
+A baby may also contract the disease if he comes in contact with another child or adult who is infected by the causative virus.
 Since it is a respiratory infection, it is mostly contagious.

-Croup starts like any other cold and that’s why initially it may become slightly difficult to differentiate and identify.
-However, soon what looks like a normal stuffy/runny nose and a fever may turn out to be something more severe.
-The most common signs and symptoms of croup are as follows:
+Croup starts like any other cold or cough, and that’s why, initially, it may be slightly difficult to differentiate and identify.
+However, soon, what looks like a normal stuffy or runny nose and a fever, may turn out to be something more severe.
+The most common signs and symptoms of croup are:

 - Runny nose

-- A cough develops into a “seal’s bark” (also known as croup barking cough)
+- A cough that develops into a “seal’s bark” (also known as croup barking cough)

 - Swollen lymph nodes